Rules for transferring data to Google Sheets

-- – Rename the sheet.
-If renamed, the bundle will continue to work only after updating the data in the connection.
+- Rename the sheet.
+If renamed, the automation will continue to work only after updating the data in the connection.

 Also follow the rules of layout:

-- – Before creating a bundle, you must fill in the 1st row yourself, that is, make a «header».
+- Before creating an automation, you must fill in the 1st row yourself, that is, make a «header».

-- – Column A should be filled out, always write in the column A header never leave it empty.
-In particular, in the bundle itself, column A must be filled in.
+- Column A should be filled out, always write in the column A header never leave it empty.
+In particular, in the automation itself, column A must be filled in.

-To transmit data, you must have a purely «technical sheet».
+To transfer data, you must have a purely «technical sheet».
 It should look something like this:

 This option is not allowed:

 If you still need to use filters, formulas, and so on, create two sheets in the table: